ehrscape/R-project/RunneR-walkthrough.md

 The function `cb_hr` provides an estimate of the rate at which you are burning calories during aerobic (i.e. cardiorespiratory) exercise, based on your average heart rate while performing the exercise.
 During exercise your muscles must burn calories to fuel their contractions.
 The conversion of calories from their stored nutrient state to the form that can be burned by your muscle cells is achieved, during aerobic exercise, through the process of cellular respiration, which requires oxygen, and the delivery of oxygen through your bloodstream to your active muscle cells is directly related to your heart rate.
 It is this relationship that allows you to predict your energy expenditure (i.e. calorie burn) from your heart rate.
 Essentially, with increased exercise intensity your muscles must burn more calories, and so your heart must beat faster to provide the oxygen necessary to convert those calories to the form of energy that can be burned by your muscles.

-This function calculates burned calories by using the following equations^[Keytel L.R., Goedecke J.H., Noakes T.D., Hiiloskorpi H., Laukkanen R., van der Merwe L., Lambert E.V.
+This function calculates burned calories by using the following equations [*Keytel L.R., Goedecke J.H., Noakes T.D., Hiiloskorpi H., Laukkanen R., van der Merwe L., Lambert E.V.
 Prediction of energy expenditure from heart rate monitoring during submaximal exercise.
 J Sports Sci.
-2005 Mar;23(3):289-97]
+2005 Mar;23(3):289-97*]

 ![Heart rate based calorie burn equation for males](./figures/Equations/HR-CB-male_equation.png)

 ![Heart rate based calorie burn equation for females](./figures/Equations/HR-CB-female_equation.png)

 where *HR* represents heart rate, *m* is body mass, and *T* is duration in hours.

-It should be noted that the presented equations are optimized to estimate calorie burn for exercise intesity level ranging between 41% of VO2max (or roughly 64% of maximum heart rate^[Swain D.P., Abernathy K.S., Smith C.S., Lee S.J., Bunn S.A.
+It should be noted that the presented equations are optimized to estimate calorie burn for exercise intesity level ranging between 41% of VO2max (or roughly 64% of maximum heart rate [*Swain D.P., Abernathy K.S., Smith C.S., Lee S.J., Bunn S.A.
 Target heart rates for the development of cardiorespiratory fitness.
 Med Sci Sports Exerc.
 January 1994.
-26(1): 112-116.]) and VO2max.
+26(1): 112-116.*]) and VO2max.

 The function is called with

 ```r
 ## hr_cal_burn <- cb_hr(gender = "male", age = 41, m = 80, h = 180, RHR = 60, gpsHR$hr, gpsHR)